temporalio/samples-python/message_passing/update_with_start/lazy_init/README.md

-# Update With Start: Shopping Cart
+# Update With Start: Lazy init

 This sample illustrates the use of update-with-start to send Updates to a Workflow, starting the Workflow if it is not running yet.
 The Workflow represents a Shopping Cart in an e-commerce application, and